godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

     If inheritance is not explicitly defined, the class will default to inheriting :ref:`class_RefCounted`.

-To check if a given instance inherits from a given class, the ``is`` keyword can be used:
+To check if a given instance inherits from a given class or uses a given trait, the ``is`` keyword can be used:

 ::